wuw2019/LoTLIP/README.md

 ## 📬 News

+- [2024/10/20] Upload LoTLIP checkpoints and evaluation code for LoTLIP.
 - [2024/10/13] Upload long text-image retrieval evaluation for CLIP.
 - [2024/09/26] 🎉 LoTLIP is accepted by NeurIPS 2024!